kelvinxuande/glassdoor-job-scrapper/README.md

-# [DEPRECATED] Glassdoor job scraper
+# Glassdoor job scraper
 This project web scrapes the popular job listing site "Glassdoor" for information from job listings
 * Functions without any authentication e.g. user sign-ins/ API tokens and keys.
 Users simply modifies a config file to provide:
    - A 'base url' to scrape from, based on desired job role and country.
    - A 'target job size' i.e. number of individual job listings to scrape from.
+[NOTE: Glassdoor will only show 900 jobs max (i.e. 30 jobs * 30 pages)]
 * Script scrapes:
    - Job link, role, company and job description from glassdoor job listing results.
 * Information collected are accessible to users in the form of an output csv.
 * Script has been tested and verified to be working as expected for a job with:
-   - A target job size of < 2000 individual listings,
+   - A target job size of <= 900 individual listings,
-   - Multiple pages > 10 pages of job listing links.
+   - Pages are not directly availables in the new version, but are used in the background, max of 30 pages,
+   - With Firefox Selenium Webdrive.

 ## Extracted data
 ![](https://github.com/kelvinxuande/glassdoor-scraper/blob/master/docs/def-3.jpg)